vzool/docs/primer.md

 #### Managing Assets

-Sure, you can store BLOBs of data directly in the database, but it takes a script/app to get that there in the first place.
-Directus lets you manage assets in the filesystem or on the cloud service of your choice.
+Sure, you can store BLOBs of file data directly in the database, but you typically don't even get a thumbnail preview... just code.
+And it takes a script/app to get files there in the first place.
+Directus lets you see all of your files, manage assets in the filesystem, or even save them to the cloud service of your choice.
 It also has helpful tools for cropping and resizing.

 #### Safety

-It's absurdly easy to irreversibly damage a raw database.
+It's way too easy to irreversibly damage a raw database.
 Have you ever accidentally edited a column and lost data?
 Truncated a table with millions of records?
 Deleted a whole database?
-No one should endure the stressful moments when you try to figure out how recent your latest backup is.
+No one should endure the stressful moments of trying to figure out how recent your latest backup is.

-Directus keeps all item edits (full and delta), let's you hide dangerous features based on the user's proficiency, and gives appropriate warnings for attempted actions.
-For example, if you want to delete a collection, you'll need to confirm your intentions by typing the collection name in.
+Directus keeps all item updates (full and delta), lets you hide dangerous features based on the user's proficiency, and gives appropriate warnings for attempted actions.
+For example, if you want to delete a collection, you'll need to first confirm your intentions by typing the collection name in.

 #### Accountability